Start Strong overview

 We know that sustained investment in the early years leads to better economic and social outcomes; and that a strong, stable early childhood education sector will ensure all children make the best possible start in life and learning.

-The Start Strong Program for both Community Preschools and Long Day Care is the key way in which the NSW Government supports preschool education for all children.
-It is also the program through which the Preschool Reform Agreement and the Affordable Preschool initiative will be delivered.
+The Start Strong Program for both Community Preschools and Long Day Care supports preschool education for all children in NSW.
+It is also the program through which the Preschool Reform Agreement and preschool fee-relief is delivered

 In December 2021, NSW became the first signatory to the National Preschool Reform Agreement (2022-2025) which commits Australian Government funding for early childhood education until the end of 2025.
 The Agreement is focused on children in the year before school, supporting universal access to early childhood education, regardless of service setting.

-The Agreement is significant for NSW and the early childhood education sector, providing four years of funding certainty while supporting increased participation and quality.
+The Agreement is significant for NSW and the early childhood education sector, providing 4 years of funding certainty while supporting increased participation and quality.

 The Agreement will also support important reforms for the preschool sector, including boosting enrolment, attendance and trialling new outcomes measures for preschool.
 The department will work closely with the sector and provide further information on this as it becomes available.